Since version 0.8.0 the measurements received by the client are in SI

 Transform and bounding box

 The transform defines the location and orientation of the agent.
-The bounding box is assumed to be centered at the agent's location.
+The transform of the bounding box is given relative to the vehicle.
 The box extent gives the radii dimensions of the bounding box of the agent.